a-guess-at-the-riddle/nuremberg-chronicle-english-latin/README.md

 The purpose is for the personal book printing of whomever (e.g. via a book printing service).

 regarding copyright there are three parts (the English transl., the original scan and the interleaving work).
-LICENSE → my organizing and typesetting work
+LICENSE → the copyright that applies to (1) and (3) below.
-NOTICE → source materials
+NOTICE → redundant file listing same source materials below

 1. English translation:
    © Kosta Hadavas / Board of Regents of the University of Wisconsin System